-Lauren encourages collegiettes to avoid suppressing such feelings. “[This] doesn’t mean that you should indulge your grief and go deeply into it in that moment—but do make sure that you think about it at some point and be honest with yourself about where it came from and what it is telling you about where you are emotionally,” she says.
+Lauren encourages college women to avoid suppressing such feelings. “[This] doesn’t mean that you should indulge your grief and go deeply into it at that moment—but do make sure that you think about it at some point and be honest with yourself about where it came from and what it is telling you about where you are emotionally,” she says.

 Teresa*, a junior at James Madison University, thinks some women can feel sad after sex if they are not on the same page with their partner beforehand.
 “Once, I had sex with a guy I just met and he didn’t even ask for my number or anything before I left,” she says.
 “It made me upset that I was just another girl to him!”
 While some women are completely okay with no-commitment hookups, others are not—and it is important to find out where you stand on that ladder.